 Just like with any interview, it’s vital that you prepare your resume.
 A resume shows the interviewer your potential and your previous experience with leadership.
 For C-suite executives, it’s even more important, as these roles can dictate the success of a company.
 These applicants must thoroughly list their experience in leadership roles, as well as the number of people they have led.
 If they have achieved any major accomplishments that align with the organization’s mission statement and goals, then they should be on the resume as well.

-Many interviewers ask applicants questions based on their resume.
+Many interviewers ask applicants questions based on their resumes.
 For example, if “Led 500+ people and increased sales by 102 percent” is on the resume, they may ask questions about how it was accomplished.
 They will also ask what the biggest challenges were and how hard they were to overcome.
 These are operational questions to see how the applicant would lead in the C-suite role.
 The applicant needs to be able to explain what they did to achieve the accomplishments, as well as show they can do it again in a C-suite role.
 This is why when listing experience and achievements on a resume, applicants should be prepared to answer questions about these situations.